scintill/pwsafejs/README.md

 Compatibility
 ---
-I've seen this work in recent versions of Google Chrome and Mozilla Firefox on Linux and Windows, the Browser in Android 2.3 on my Nexus One, and Safari in iOS 4.2.1.
-The recent addition of the HMAC integrity verification is causing Mobile Safari to timeout the process on a moderately-sized database (possibly related to my iPod being old and slow.)
-For now this could probably be disabled with little fear of consequence if you need to run it on an old iOS device.
+It works in recent versions of Google Chrome and Mozilla Firefox on Linux and Windows, the Browser in Android 2.3 on my Nexus One, and Safari in iOS 4.2.1.

+It's optimized for web worker-capable browsers but uses several setTimeout() calls when Workers aren't available.
+Decryption can take 10-15 seconds on slow platforms such as my Nexus One and old iPod.

 Known issues
 ---
 - Ignores grouping of accounts
 - Does not show all fields associated with your accounts -- should be pretty easy to add if you want though
-- The decryption process can take almost 10 seconds on big enough databases, at least with the Android and iOS devices I tested with.
-I should figure out how to work around timeouts, and probably add some sort of progress indicator.
 - As mentioned, probably not very secure.
 Since my use case is logging into an account from a foreign computer I trust at least enough that I'm willing to potentially compromise that particular account, I'm interested in finding a way to not put "all my eggs in one basket."
 So far I can't think of a clever way to give myself access to arbitrary sets of account info without giving attakers the keys to ALL account info.
 Putting sensitive accounts into a separate database that you protect more carefully is probably a good idea though.

 Credits